GauravWalia19/Algorithms-and-Data-Structures/README.md

 # Algo-DS

-Open Repository For Students to Contribute Algorithms and Data Structures in different Languages.
+Open Repository For Developers and Programmers to Contribute Algorithms and Data Structures in different Languages.

-This Repository is meant for everyone to create code and learn to contribute to open source.

 ## Currently Supported Languages